Monopoly (game): US versions

 There have since been some changes to the board.
 Not all of the Chance and Community Chest cards shown in the 1935 patent were used in editions from 1936/1937 onwards.
 Graphics with the Mr. Monopoly character (then known as "Rich Uncle Pennybags") were added during that same time frame.
 A graphic of a chest containing coins was added to the Community Chest spaces, as were the flat purchase prices of the properties.
 Traditionally, the Community Chest cards were yellow (although they were sometimes printed on blue stock), with no decoration or text on the back; Chance cards were orange, also with no text or decoration on the back.

 Hasbro commissioned a major graphic redesign to the U.S. standard edition of the game in 2008, along with some minor revisions.
 Among the changes: the colors of Mediterranean and Baltic avenues were changed from purple to brown, and the color of the "Go" square was changed from red to black.
 The Luxury Tax amount was increased from $75 to $100, and a flat $200 income tax was imposed (formerly the player's choice of $200 or 10% of their total holdings, which they could not calculate until after making their final decision).
-Originally, the amount was $300, but was changed a year after the game's debut.
+The amount was originally $300, but was changed a year after the game's debut.

 There were also changes to the Chance and Community Chest cards.
-For example, the "poor tax", "receive for services", "Xmas fund matures", and "grand opera opening" cards became "speeding fine", "receive $25 consultancy fee", "holiday fund matures", and "it is your birthday", respectively; though their effects remained the same, the player must pay only $50 instead of $150 for the school tax.
-In addition, a player now gets $50 instead of $45 for sale of stock, and the "Advance to Illinois Avenue" card now includes added text indicating that the player collects $200 if they pass Go on the way there.
+For example, the "poor tax", "receive for services", "Xmas fund matures", and "grand opera opening" cards became "speeding fine", "receive $25 consultancy fee", "holiday fund matures", and "it is your birthday", respectively.
+Though their effects remained the same, the player must pay only $50 instead of $150 for the school tax.
+In addition, the player now gets $50 instead of $45 for sale of stock, and the "Advance to Illinois Avenue" card now includes added text indicating that the player collects $200 if they pass "Go" on the way there.